I Will Bless You Coming In and Going Out

 The next twenty-two is about the present age we live within.
 These books cover the life of the church.
 Revelation, though containing some information on the past (Revelation 1), and the present (Revelation 2 and 3), focuses on the future.

 There is a dual emphasis in the book of Revelation.

-- The portrayal of Jesus Christ in His future glory with the blessedness of the saints.
+- The portrayal of Jesus Christ painted in His future glory with the blessedness of the saints.

-- The judgment of unbelievers to eternal punishment.
+- It is also for the judgment of unbelievers to eternal punishment.

 The knowledge the events could happen at any time should motivate Christians to lead holy, obedient lives (2 Peter 3.14) In case you didn't know, Revelation is the only book in the New Testament communicated by angels.

 Jesus told that to us, "I, Jesus, have sent my angel to give you this testimony for the churches.
 I am the Root and the Offspring of David and the bright Morning Star."
 (Revelation 22.16) Angels gave it to John and played a prominent role in the book also.

 Angels not only gave John the book but also play a significant role in the scenes it portrays.
 Angels appear in every chapter except Revelation 4 and 13.
 Revelation 4 declares, "Come up here, and I will show you what must happen after these things.".

 - The Millennium, chapter 20